Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Punctured invariants and the gluing formalism

 \subsection{Logarithmic evaluation maps}

-Different from Jun Li's approach using expanded degenerations, we are not seeking for the transversality of the evaluation strata.
-Hence, gluing on the schematic level is no longer enough.
-In order to obtain a gluing formalism, we first need to fix the problem of not existing a logarithmic evaluation map from the moduli space $\fM(\X/B,\btau)$ to $\X$.
+Different from Jun Li's situation using expanded degenerations, the gluing of a logarithmic stable map from the restrictions to closed subcurves requires more than gluing on the schematic level.
+In order to obtain a gluing formalism, we first need to fix the problem of the non-existence a logarithmic evaluation map from the moduli space $\fM(\X/B,\btau)$ to $\X$.
 It requires us to do a modification of the log structure on the moduli space.